Ryru26/sea-w30-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+1. I really liked the pace.
+Whenever I fell behind, there were TA's and students ready to jump in and help answer my questions.
+2. Faster internet.
+Other than that I have been impressed.
+3. 10